meatball133/crystal/concepts/array/about.md

 ## Multi type Arrays

-Even if mentioned earlier about arrays being a collection of elements of a specific type, so you can you create an array with multiple types through the use of union types.
+Even if mentioned earlier about arrays being a collection of elements of a specific type, you can create an array with multiple types through the use of [union types][union-types].
 This makes so that the array can contain elements of any of the types specified in the union type.
 Crystal will infer the type of the array from the elements.